SpicySyntax/MachineLearningMarchMadness/README.md

       - Upload the and the '.ipynb' and the CSV data from the scraper directory through Jupyter's interface, or by mounting a volume with the       correct files.
       - If you upload through the interface, Copy files out of container using "docker cp <containerId>:/file/path/within/container       /host/path/target".
 If you mount a volume into the container then you are okay.
       -manipulate which model you want to use to generate bracker by changing the model used in "evaluate_winner" function to one of the previous models used in the notebook.
-Results (Using regular season team statistics, matchup data from 2011-2017 post season and Linear Regression):
+      - If your python kernels keep dying increase the Memory allowed for docker containers in Docker > Settings Results (Using regular season team statistics, matchup data from 2011-2017 post season and Linear Regression):
     Villanova 1  vs.  Virginia Tech 8 (team 1 won= True )
     West Virginia 5  vs.  Wichita State 4 (team 1 won= True )